What is OBE?

 - Life-long learners and who are prepared to advance their professions through graduate studies in engineering, and professional development and trainings.

 The CEDE is one of today’s best and most highly esteemed engineering and technical schools in Region III.
 It’s a total environment of creative learning and practical application where you will be given all the tools to develop your technical expertise, problem-solving skills, resourcefulness and innovative thinking.
 Here, we will train you to bring together science, art and technology to create structures, processes, devices and sound solutions while understanding and protecting the natural environment.

 Programs Offered and Career Path

-Bachelor of Science in Civil Engineering Level II Second Reaccredited Status
+Bachelor of Science in Civil Engineering Level II 3rd Reaccredited

 Construction Engineer, Projects Manager, Geotechnical and Soils Engineer, Geo-environmental Engineer, Water Resources Engineer, Structural Engineer, Transportation Engineer, Researcher, Entrepreneur, Design Engineer, Consultant, Educator, Contractor

 Project Engineer / Manager, Network System Administration / Manager, Data Communication Engineer, Systems Engineer / Developer / Manager, Systems Analyst / Designer, Technical Support Engineer / Manager, Quality Assurance Engineer / Manager, Test Engineer, Technopreneur, Educator, Researcher

 Power Engineer – Power System Operation, Power System Protection, Power System Economics, Power Plant,